Samsung brings in the lawyers for biosimilars push

 The South Korean conglomerate is hoping for big things from the unit - including a revenue target of 1 trillion won ($872 million) by 2020 - amid sagging profits at its electronics business, Samsung Electronics Co Ltd, the world’s biggest maker of smartphones and televisions.

-Success in the endeavour is seen as key for de facto Samsung Group leader Jay Y. Lee, 47, to prove himself as steward of the family-run smartphones-to-insurance empire.
-His father, group patriarch Lee Kun-hee, has been hospitalised since a 2014 heart attack.
+Success in the endeavor is seen as key for de facto Samsung Group leader Jay Y. Lee, 47, to prove himself as steward of the family-run smartphones-to-insurance empire.
+His father, group patriarch Lee Kun-hee, has been hospitalized since a 2014 heart attack.

 The composition patent for Humira loses its exclusivity in the United States in December 2016, and in Europe in October 2018, but Illinois-based AbbVie, which earned 61 percent of its 2015 net revenue from Humira, has been filing new patents in a bid to push back sales of biosimilars.